Fence Installation Cost in Columbus (2026)

 Community❓Common Questions

-Due to Central Ohio's freeze-thaw cycles, posts must be set below the frost line, typically between 32 and 42 inches deep, to prevent frost heave and leaning.
+Due to Central Ohio's freeze-thaw cycles, posts must be set below the frost line, typically between 32 and 42 inches deep.
+Failure to reach this depth often leads to 'frost heave,' causing the fence to lean within 2-3 winters.

 📊Our Methodology